thatsdone/openstack-java-cli/README.md

 **NOTES**

 1. Among common options, '--log-message' is an extended option to log API messages.
-2. keystone validate is an extended subcommand to invoke token validation.
+2. keystone token-validate is an extended subcommand to invoke token validation.

 Also, please find supported subcommands in the following usage output.